keltia/ripe-atlas/README.md

   The library is fetched, compiled and installed in whichever directory is specified by `$GOPATH`.
 The `atlas` binary will also be installed.

 ## API usage

+### Configuration

+This package uses a configuration file in the [TOML](https://github.com/naoina/toml) file format located by default in `$HOME/.ripe-atlas/config.toml`.

+There are only a few parameters for now, the most important one being your API Key for autheicate against the RIPE API endpoint.

+    api_key = "UUID"
+    def_probes = 10

 ### Basics